 Rumour has it that scenes in The Lake District were Tolkien’s inspiration for the Shire in Lord of the Rings!
 The Lake District is not only home to a vast amount of Lakes, but also stunning valleys and soaring peaks, carved out from the Ice Age.

 The Lake Distict is home to Englands highest peak, Scafell Pike, which is actually a fairly accessible walk for those with a decent level of fitness.
 Views from the top are breathtaking, but you can find amazing views around every corner in The Lake District.
 On clear days, light reflects off quaint little Tarns.
 Meanwhile England’s biggest body or water, Windermere, always looks spectacular due to it’s size!
 The Lake District is full of outstanding natural beauty.

 During winter, mountains become sprinkled with snow and the crisp air turns leaves and grass crunchy underfoot.
 The Autumn months bring a stunning pallete of colour to the whole of the region with trees and mountainsides turning all shades of orange.
 Spring sees lambs being born, and any stroll into the countryside means you will come across cute little lambs jumping around the fields.

 Ambleside offers such sights as the infamous bridge house (above), which at one time housed a family of nine!
-Keswick hosts a traditional market, whilst tiny villages such as Hawkshead and Grasmere have tiny old buildings which double as independent shops, cute local churches and awe inspiring back drops as mountains loom overhead.
+Keswick hosts a traditional market, whilst tiny villages such as Hawkshead and Grasmere have cute old buildings which double as independent shops, local churches and awe inspiring back drops as mountains loom overhead.